Into Film Clubs

 Find out everything you need to know about starting an Into Film Club

-Due to the ongoing coronavirus/COVID-19 situation around the world, our weekly recommendations of the best new films released in cinemas and on DVD is not possible, as cinemas are closed for safety reasons, and release dates are being pushed back across the board.
-Instead, we'll be bringing you our picks for the best films showing on free-to-air television each week, as well as any especially appropriate titles added to subscription streaming services.
+Due to the ongoing coronavirus/COVID-19 situation around the world, cinema and home release schedules for film are greatly in flux, as many cinemas are closed for safety reasons, and release dates are being pushed back across the board.
+To help during this uncertain time, we'll be bringing you our picks for the best films to watch either on free-to-air television, free streaming services, and subscription services, as well as any films that do gain a cinema release during this period.

 This page will be updated each week, so please bookmark it and keep checking back to stay up to date with the most educationally valuable - and entertaining - films that young people can watch while at home.

 Where possible, for each film we recommend, we'll also be providing any resources, behind-the-scenes videos, or other content relevant to the title to help you discuss the film afterwards, provide links to the curriculum, and ensure young people get the most out of their viewing experience.
 You will need to sign up for a free account to download our resources.